What Form E is, and why people search for help with it

 - Treating a rough property estimate as a final figure when better evidence is available.

-How to value your property for Form E
+Read the debts guide →How to value your property for Form E

 When estate agent appraisals are enough, and when you may need better evidence.

-Use the settlement calculator →Part 3: Income
+Read the CETV guide →Part 3: Income

 This section is about the whole income picture, not just your basic salary.
 If you are employed, that usually includes pay, bonuses, overtime, commission, and benefits in kind.
 If you are self-employed or a company director, it may also include drawings, dividends, and the real pattern of income over time.